mr7495/Pistachio-Counting/README.md

 ResNet152 | 409| 152 | 386 | 152 | 24 | 91.96
 VGG16 | 409| 152 | 395 | 149 | 37 | 90.96

+You can contact the developer by this email: mr7495@yahoo.com